hadley/adv-r/Environments.md

 f()
 ```

 If it doesn't find an existing variable of that name, it will create one in the global environment.
-This is usually undesirable, because global variables are usually undesirable.
-There's only one global environment so you can only store a single value, and it introduces non-obvious dependencies between functions.
+This is usually undesirable, because global variables introduce non-obvious dependencies between functions.

-The prefix equivalent of `name <<- value` is `assign("name", value, inherits = TRUE)`.
+`name <<- value` is equivalent to `assign("name", value, inherits = TRUE)`.

-To give you more idea how this works, we could implement it ourselves.
-We use the same basic recipe as before.
-For the base case, we'll throw an error (where normally R will assign in the global environment), this should make it a little easier to see if we've made an error, and makes it more clear that the purpose of this function is to rebind existing names, not create a new binding.
-Otherwise we check to see if the name is found in the current environment, and if it is we do the assignment there.
+To give you more idea how this works, we could implement `<<-` ourselves.
+I'm going to call it `rebind`, and emphasise that it's normally used to modify an existing binding.
+We'll implement it with our recursive recipe for working with environments.
+For the base case, we'll throw an error (where `<<-` would assign in the global environment), which emphasises the rebinding nature of this function.
+Otherwise we check to see if the name is found in the current environment: if it is, we do the assignment there; if not, we recurse.

 ```R
 reassign <- function(name, value, env = parent.frame()) {